MicrosoftDocs/entra-docs/docs/identity/devices/plan-device-deployment.md

 Registered devices are often managed with [Microsoft Intune](/mem/intune/fundamentals/deployment-guide-enrollment).
 Devices are enrolled in Intune in several ways, depending on the operating system.

-BYOD and corporate owned mobile device are registered by users installing the Company portal app.
+Users install the Company portal app to register BYOD and corporate owned mobile devices.

 * [iOS](/mem/intune/user-help/sign-in-to-the-company-portal)
 * [Android](/mem/intune/user-help/enroll-device-android-company-portal)